-The following is a summary of the appropriate forms required for municipal candidates and their purpose.
-Contact OCPF or your local election official for further details concerning these forms and the procedures for filing them.
+The following is a summary of the appropriate forms required for municipal candidates.
 Unless otherwise noted, all forms are available from, and are to be filed with, the local election official in your community.

-Form CPF M 101: Statement Of Organization of a Candidate Committee Municipal Form
+Form CPF M 101: Statement of Organization

-Although the law does not require a candidate to have a political committee organized on his or her behalf, many candidates have one.
+Although the law does not require a candidate to have a political committee organized on his or her behalf, most candidates have one.
 A public employee who runs for elective office and wishes to raise funds must have a committee organized on his or her behalf to handle all fundraising since public employees are prohibited by law from political fundraising, even for their own campaigns.

-Form CPF M101 should be filed with the local election official as soon as the committee is organized.
+Form CPF M101 should be filed with the local election official as soon as the committee is organized (candidates for mayor, as well as city council candidates in cities of 65,000 or more, organize online with OCPF).
 A political committee may not accept any contributions, make any expenditures or incur any liabilities until the treasurer qualifies for the office of treasurer by completing, signing and filing Form CPF M101.